About Ladybugs and Ladybug Larvae

 When is it Time to Call the Professionals?

-If you’ve had it with invasive ladybugs in your New Jersey home, it’s time to call an exterminator.
-Our experienced and professional technicians can eliminate these pests and keep them from returning.
-You can enjoy quality time with family and friends at home without unwelcome ladybugs joining the festivities.
+If you’ve had it with invasive ladybugs in your New Jersey home, it’s time to call Kapture.
+Our experienced and professional technicians know how to recognize invasive ladybugs and ladybug larvae.
+We will eliminate these pests and keep them from returning.
+You can enjoy quality time with family and friends at home without unwelcome beetles joining the festivities.